We are responsible for services for adults including:

 What to expect

-Within the discussion we may ask you to clarify the details of your complaint, and your desired outcomes.
+Within the discussion, we may ask you to clarify the details of your complaint, and your desired outcomes.
 The local manager handles investigating your complaint.

-After investigation you will receive a written response from the local manager.
+After investigation, you will receive a written response from the local manager.

-The response will set out:
+The response will:

 The Local Government and Social Care Ombudsman